 MDM solutions are generally equipped to be able to automatically support new device registrations.
 The way this is usually done is the user or owner of a specific device can be sent an email that allows them to register the device so remote configuration of Wi-Fi setting, business applications and user policies can be applied.

 Enrolment takes minutes, as well as saving significant amounts of on-going management time.

 Saving time with device registration also allows your IT department to focus elsewhere, as it minimises direct involvement in the set-up process.
 A clear dashboard showing the status of every device make management simple - and saves a lot of unnecessary hassle!

 While there a number of MDM platforms available for businesses, only IBM's MaaS360 platform provides the full support to every device platform - from iOS, macOS, Android, Windows Phone, Windows PC - and even Blackberry devices.

-Plus, only MaaS360 incorporates a cognitive AI engine, Watson Advisor, which continuously monitors the health of your mobile estate, reporting on security and efficiency improvements with actionable and clickable intelligence - saving literally 10's of hours, every week.
+Plus, only MaaS360 incorporates Watson, IBM's acclaimed cognitive AI engine which continuously monitors the health of your mobile estate, reporting on security and efficiency improvements with actionable and clickable intelligence - saving literally 10's of hours, every week.

 Active monitoring for malware and other threats

-Operating 24x7x365, Comtact Ltd. is the UK's leading MaaS360 specialists, supporting some of the UK's leading organisations from our state-of-the-art UK NOC/SOC.
+Operating 24x7x365, Comtact Ltd. is the UK's leading MaaS360 specialist, supporting some of the UK's leading organisations from our state-of-the-art UK SOC.
 With a dedicated team of mobile device management specialists, offering 24/7 support, there is no better place to start securing your mobile workforce.